serverless/blog/posts/2017-11-13-crdt-explained-supercharge-serverless-at-edge.md

 You all read this blog, and are probably pretty familiar with serverless concepts.
 But few of you are likely to be fluent in [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).

 It’s okay, they’re super new.
 Like, *new* new.
-But CRDTs are quickly gaining traction, and well worth reading up on.
+But CRDTs are quickly gaining traction.

 I’m [Kuhirō](http://www.kuhiro.com) founder Russell Sullivan; I’m here to yank these concepts out of the lofty academia-sphere, and place them squarely in the ‘what can I use these for’ engineering-sphere.